Cefoxitin Surrogate Test

-The cefoxitin surrogate agent test is preferred to other methods (CLSI, 2021).
+The cefoxitin surrogate agent test is preferred to other methods.
 This surrogate test predicts results for mecA-mediated methicillin (oxacillin) resistance.
-Most methicillin (oxacillin) resistance is mediated by mecA gene encoding production of PBP2a (PBP2' or penicillin-binding protein).
-Testing for both mecA and PBP2a are the most definitive tests for the detection of methicillin (oxacillin) resistance for Staphylococcus.
+Most methicillin (oxacillin) resistance is mediated by the mecA gene encoding the production of PBP2a (PBP2' or penicillin-binding protein).
+Testing for both mecA and PBP2a is the most definitive test for the detection of methicillin (oxacillin) resistance for Staphylococcus.

 Susceptibility or resistance to a variety of beta-lactam antimicrobial agents may be deduced from testing only cefoxitin.
-Refer to current CLSI guidelines for detail.
-A 30 µg cefoxitin disk is used in combination with Mueller-Hinton agar, incubated for 16-18 hours, and zone sizes of the S. aureus growth are read in mm.
+A 30 µg cefoxitin disk is combined with Mueller-Hinton agar and incubated for 16–18 hours, and zone sizes of the S. aureus growth are read in mm.
 A zone of ≥22 mm is interpreted as negative for mecA-mediated resistance, while a zone of ≤21 mm is interpreted as positive for mecA-mediated resistance.
 Report these isolates as methicillin (oxacillin)-resistant, not cefoxitin-resistant.
-(Other beta-lactam drugs, except for ceftaroline, should be reported as resistant.)
+(Other beta-lactam drugs, except ceftaroline, should be reported as resistant.)
+Refer to current CLSI guidelines for details.

 PBP2a